 - Research the specific department you are interested in by doing a search on the main Berkeley website for their name, and then looking for awards or scholarships they may have for incoming students.

 - Graduate students can seek financial assistance from their departments, including Graduate Student Researcher and Graduate Student Instructorships, which are under the direct control of each department.
 For information about graduate fellowships or outside sources of financial assistance, please contact the Graduate Fellowships Office.

-- Research websites, such as UC Berkeley’s Scholarship Connection, FinAid, FastWeb, or the Cal Alumni Association to search for grants or scholarships.
+- Research websites, such as OURS National Scholarships Office, FinAid, FastWeb, or the Cal Alumni Association to search for grants or scholarships.